 Hello!

-I am an undergraduate student at Western Washington University in Bellingham, WA.
+I am currently a graduate student in Computational Linguistics at the University of Washington in Seattle, WA.
+I graduated from Western Washington University in June 2025 as the Outstanding Graduate in Linguistics with a BA in Linguistics, a BS in Mathematics/Computer Science, and a minor in Honors Interdisciplinary Studies.
 I grew up in Seattle but my heritage is Catalan and Argentinian, and I am a speaker of both Catalan and Spanish.
 I enjoy making art , solving puzzles, and traveling.
-At WWU, I am studying Linguistics, Computer Science, and Math.
-I will graduate in June 2025 as the Outstanding Graduate in Linguistics with a BA in Linguistics and a BS in Mathematics/Computer Science.
-I am a student of the Honors College at WWU and I work as an upper-level math tutor on campus.
-I am also a part of Dr Brian Hutchinson's Machine Learning Research Group , Drs Jordan Sandoval and Kirsten Drickey's Spanish Language Learning Research Group, and Dr Maura O'Leary's Documentation, Analysis, and Revitalization in Linguistics Lab (DARLing).
-In Fall 2025 I will begin the Computational Linguistics Master's program at the University of Washington.
+During my time at WWU, I was a part of Dr Brian Hutchinson's Machine Learning Research Group , Drs Jordan Sandoval and Kirsten Drickey's Spanish Language Learning Research Group (LLRG), and Dr Maura O'Leary's Documentation, Analysis, and Revitalization in Linguistics Lab (DARLing).

 Projects